argoproj/argo-events/api/sensor.md

 <p>

-ArtifactLocation describes the source location for an external minio
+ArtifactLocation describes the source location for an external artifact

 </p>